SmartMeshFoundation/Spectrum/README.md

 ## Build the source

+For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/SmartMeshFoundation/Spectrum/wiki/Building-Specturm) on the wiki.

 Building Spectrum requires both a Go (version 1.9.2 or later) and a C compiler.
 You can install them using your favourite package manager.

 ## Encrypt your nodekey